arisaziz/Video-Converter-K8/README.md

 2. **Create eksCluster IAM Role**
    - Follow the steps mentioned in [this](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html) documentation using root user.
    - Please attach `AmazonEKS_CNI_Policy` explicitly if it is not attached by default.
-   - After creating it will look like this:
+   - After created it will look like this:

     <p align="center">
     <img src="./Images/ekscluster_role.png" width="600" title="ekscluster_role" alt="ekscluster_role">